TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

-The applications that are part of this demo show Jacinto 7 integrated switch differentiating features like interVLAN routing in hardware, firewall, packet header based classification along with Layer-2 switching with VLAN, multicast and software-based interVLAN routing among the ports.
+The applications that are part of this demo show Jacinto 7 integrated switch differentiating features like interVLAN routing in hardware, firewall, packet header based classification and rate limiting along with Layer-2 switching with VLAN, multicast and software-based interVLAN routing among the ports.
 The traffic forwarding process among the ports don't require CPU involvement or DMA bandwidth as everything is completely handled by CPSW hardware.

 The intention behind this demo which encompasses multiple sub-demos is to show the switching capabilities of the J721E integrated Ethernet Switch (CPSW9G) as